iambotcoder/vagrant-automate-wordpress/README.md

 This project sets up a **WordPress** environment using **Vagrant** and **VirtualBox**.
 The configuration provisions an Ubuntu virtual machine and installs Apache, MySQL, PHP, and WordPress automatically.

-This repository contains a `Vagrantfile` to set up an Ubuntu-based virtual machine with Apache, MySQL, PHP, and WordPress.

 ## Prerequisites
 Before using this Vagrant configuration, ensure you have the following installed: